MinecraftForge/MinecraftForge/README.txt

 Windows: gradlew.bat setupDevWorkspace
 MacOS/Linux: gradlew setupDevWorkspace

-Requirements:
+If you wish to use the Eclipse IDE, run gradle eclipse instead of gradle setupDevWorkspace.

+For Contributors: (Note: This assumes you have Gradle installed.
+If you don't, use gradlew(.bat) instead of gradle.

+Clone this repository to a folder.
+Open a command prompt and navigate to the folder where you cloned this repo.
+Run gradle setupForge to setup your development environment.

+Requirements (for both mod devs and contributors):
   You must have a JDK installed and accessible, there is a big in java 1.6_21 that causes compile errors, just update your jdk to fix them.
-  Optionally, you can install Gradle from http://www.gradle.org/ .
+  If you do not wish to use the gradle wrapper, you can install Gradle from http://www.gradle.org/ .